leosefcik/chicktron/README.md

 # chicktron

 A Discord bot programmed in Python.
+Made for Repl It.
 Chicktron#7799, a place to try him out: https://discord.gg/JZxgMkkkUY